3valley/code-your-own-adventure/README.md

 	next_move = input('Choose right or left')
 	if next_move == 'right':
 		my_second_function()
+	elif:
-	elif next_move == 'left':
+		next_move == 'left':
-		'You were eaten by a second, larger dragon' else
+		print 'You were eaten by a second, larger dragon'
+	else:
-		'You didn't choose right or left, and as a result, you fell off a cliff'
+		print 'You didn't choose right or left, and as a result, you fell off a cliff'
 ```
+- Run the program to test